ortfero

 defer = "defer" expr ";" .

-a defer statement registers an expression to be evaluated later, at function return or at fault propagation. registered expressions are replayed in last-in first-out order. at most eight defers are permitted per function.
+a defer statement registers an expression to be evaluated at function return or at failure propagation, in last-in first-out order. at most eight defers are permitted per function.

 ...